khanhnnvn/monitoring-agent/README.md

 Linux Dash monitoring agent for servers.

+**To install Linux Dash, Please see [linux-dash/cli](https://github.com/linux-dash/cli)**

 ## Description

 This tool contains a node server which is open to websocket connections from Linux Dash Service (LDS).
+It also periodically reports server status to LDS.

+The agent is an internal depedency and should not be directly installed.

 **Linux Dash Service:** Refers to a publicly accessible subset of Linux Dash API endpoints.